matthiasn/octopress-blog/source/_posts/2013-09-15-using-crossfilter-with-angularjs.markdown

 comments: true
 categories:
 ---
-So far I found my **[BirdWatch](http://birdwatch.matthiasnehlsen.com)** application nice to look at but not terribly useful as an original way of finding information.
-Let's face it, the vast majority of tweets is not terribly useful.
+So far I have found my **[BirdWatch](http://birdwatch.matthiasnehlsen.com)** application nice to look at but not terribly useful as an original way of finding information.
+Let's face it - the vast majority of tweets are not terribly useful.
 But there are some in there that are highly relevant.
-What are the characteristics of these?
-At the most basic level, they come from people with huge numbers of followers and / or have been retweeted a lot.
-These tweets have a large audience, not the ones from users with low follower counts.
-The latter make up the majority of the chatter though.
-How do we find these more relevant tweets within an observation period though?
+What are their characteristics?
+At the most basic level, they come from people with huge numbers of followers and / or have been re-tweeted a lot.
+It's these tweets that have a large audience, not the ones from users with low follower counts.
+The latter make up the majority of the chatter, though.
+How do we find these more relevant tweets within an observation period?

 <!-- more -->

-In my private instance of the application which is listening to tweets on US politics I have been increasingly annoyed by an overwhelming amount of irrelevancy.
-I'd search for "Obama Syria" and get shiploads of tweets from crazies; finding the relevant stuff was next to impossible when only having the result set sorted by time.
+I am running a private instance of this application which is listening to tweets on US politics.
+In this instance of the application I have been increasingly annoyed by an overwhelming amount of irrelevancy.
+I'd search for "Obama Syria" and get shiploads of tweets from crazies; finding the relevant stuff was next to impossible when I only had the result set sorted by time.

 **[Crossfilter](http://square.github.io/crossfilter/)** to the rescue.
-Over the weekend I have finally had time to integrate it into the project.
-Now you are able to sort tweets not only in natural order (by time) but also by the number of followers of the author
+Over the weekend I finally had time to integrate it into the project.
+Now you will be able to sort tweets not only in natural order (by time) but also by the number of followers of the author

 {% img left /images/cf_followers.png 'image' 'images'%}

 or the number of times a particular tweet has been retweeted.
-As per usual you can **[try this out](http://birdwatch.matthiasnehlsen.com)**.
+As usual you can **[try this out](http://birdwatch.matthiasnehlsen.com)**.

  {% img left /images/cf_retweets.png 'image' 'images'%}

-The retweets sort order currently evaluates the number of total retweets during the entire lifecycle of the tweet, which makes this sort order somewhat biased towards older tweets that were retweeted a lot in the past but not necessarily proportionately often during the observation time, which is the time span between now (whenever looking at the page as searches are live) and the oldest tweet in the data set.
-One additional metric could be the number of retweets of a tweet during the observation period, not total.
+The re-tweets sort order currently evaluates the number of total re-tweets during the entire lifecycle of the tweet, which makes this sort order somewhat biased towards older tweets that were re-tweeted a lot in the past but not necessarily proportionately often during the observation time, which is the time span between now (whenever looking at the page as searches are live) and the oldest tweet in the data set.
+One additional metric could be the number of retweets of a tweet during the observation period, not the total number.
 That should not be all that difficult using crossfilter.

 Let's have a look at the source code.
 The **[Crossfilter](http://square.github.io/crossfilter/)** object lives in an **[AngularJS](http://angularjs.org)** service, which is a singleton within the application.
 The functionality is then exposed through exported functions for adding data, clearing the **[crossfilter](http://square.github.io/crossfilter/)** and retrieving items for the paginated tweets page.